bennetde/swevisualizer/README.md

 Windows: Compile using `cmake --build .` inside the `build` directory.
 The executable might be hidden under `build\src\Debug\SWEVisualizer.exe`.

+## Documentation
+To build the doxygen documentation, build the `doxygen` target.
+On Windows, the output directory might be hidden under `build/src/html`.
 ## Running the Visualizer

 1. Make sure you're inside the `build` directory.